huntdatacenter/docs/docs/about/ting-week.md

 ## Tings

-HUNT Cloud has established the following Tings:
+We have established the following layered Ting structure:

 ### Lagtun